w3shivers/ascii-next-gen/README.md

 <!-- Project Overview -->
 ## Project Overview
 A command-line tool that can be used to convert images into **ASCII Art**.
-Loaded with various options.
+Loaded with options to customize the way in which the image is converted to ASCII Art.

 <!-- Features -->
 ## Features